 VIDIZMO’s allows you to create a searchable video platform where you can assign to videos relevant metadata, tags, video title, video description, author, categories, closed captions, and filters in the search bar.
 By entering any of these relevant details of the video, VIDIZMO’s powerful search tool will generate the appropriate result in the platform.
 A good example can be of the insurance agency, where a claim adjuster looking for a particular video uploaded by the claimant can search the video by entering the claim number entered by the claimant while uploading the video.

 Content in VIDIZMO can also be searched by applying the appropriate categories and filters, thereby narrowing down the search result generated by the platform.
-Similarly, using multiple categories and filters simultaneously will enable VIDIZMO’s powerful faceted or multidimensional search, which can narrow down search results even further.
+Similarly, using multiple categories and filters simultaneously will enable VIDIZMO’s powerful faceted search or multidimensional search, which can narrow down search results even further.
 In industries such as the automotive industry where videos are used for training automotive engineers in creating, modifying, and assembling whole parts of an automobile, viewers can reduce the time searching for video content by selecting the appropriate category for instance “engineering” and applying multiple filters such as “author”, “part type” etc, hence specifying the search results to enlist the most relevant content for viewers.